 Model vs Acting

-The rewards you receive for helping your daughter or son pursue modeling or acting career are many.
+The rewards you receive for helping your daughter or son pursue a modeling or acting career are many.
 You get to spend quality time with your child.
-He or she will learn something new every day on the set.
+They will learn something new every day on the set.

 Children who work in modeling or film develop self-confidence.
 They have a better understanding of others.
 Working in modeling or film is an effective way to pay for your child’s college education.
 Most parents act as the child’s manager and earn 20% of the child’s income.

 What does it take to have a child “make it” in the film business?
 If a child is willing and excited about modeling and acting, that is half the battle.
 But, the parent needs to be as prepared and excited.
-Both are taking time out of his or her busy schedules.
+Both are taking time out of their busy schedules.

 They go to auditions, shoots, and film sets.
 It can take all day transporting your child actor or model around town.
 The work is longer than eight hours, and both of them get paid for it.
 It is part of being successful as a model, actor, and parent.